MingzeDong/scShift/README.md

 * Linux: Ubantu (20.04.5)
 ### Dependencies
 See `setup.cfg` for details.

+## Installation
+scShift requires `python` version 3.7+.
+Install directly from pip with:

+    pip install scshift

+The installation should take no more than a few minutes on a normal desktop computer.

 ## Usage
 Please refer to the documentation and tutorial [here](https://idsc-suite.readthedocs.io/en/latest).
 Download the data / model used for tutorial [here](https://drive.google.com/drive/folders/1YXfoPAav-IGRbXjBfUT-ak8u3R5VUVCe?usp=share_link).